-- 100% of lease payments relate to cars supplied by South Australian Government Financing Authority, through their agent LeasePlan Australia Limited. - The Board does not employ any direct staff, but is assigned with staff resources by the Department for Environment and Water (DEW) through a service level agreement.
+- 100% of lease payments relate to cars supplied by South Australian Government Financing Authority, through their agent LeasePlan Australia Limited.
+See note 5.2 for further information. - The Board does not directly employ any staff, but is assigned with staff resources by the Department for Environment and Water (DEW) through a service level agreement.
+This is recorded as a fee for service expense in note 4.1.